Your current level of motivation is somewhere between 0% and 100%.

 It’s important that you and I know the latest and best in motivation because we must know how to get past obstacles to an outcome we have established.

-This week new research was published that showed that in North America, people are motivated at first by thinking about all the cool benefits a specific outcome will have for them.
+This week new research was published that showed that in North America people are motivated at first by thinking about all the cool benefits a specific outcome will have for them.
 (I’ll look better in new clothes if I lose weight, I’ll make more money if I find a better job.)

-Then the researchers found that as people get closer to desired outcomes people focus more on steering clear of the obstacles on the path.
+Then the researchers found that as people get closer to desired outcomes, people focus more on steering clear of the obstacles on the path.
 (Can’t have that chocolate cake, it will suck if I fail, I’m not going to fit into those pants)

-Researchers found that North Americans are really good at saying I want X and then thinking about the benefits of having X and then starting out on the trek to attainn their goal.
+Researchers found that North Americans are really good at saying I want X and then thinking about the benefits of having X and then starting out on the trek to attain their goal.
 Americans are great “beginners.”